A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Introduction

 \subsection{Our contribution}

 Our sensitivity analysis framework for matched observational studies departs substantively from the bounds approach in two aspects.
 First, our framework views matched sets as drawn from a population.
-The hypothesized unmeasured confounder is modeled as a random variable with a probability distribution, instead of having a deterministic structure as in the worst-case allocation under which the bounds are computed (\citealp{Gastwirth1998}, \citealp{Rosenbaum2010}).
-We borrow from the literature on model-based sensitivity analysis methods (\citealp{Rosenbaum1983}, \citealt{Imbens2003}, \citealt{carnegie2016assessing}; see Appendix \ref{app: subsubsec: model-based sens review} for a brief review), and adapt it to matched observational studies.
-Extensive simulations demonstrate that by combining matching and model-based adjustment, our method is robust to an assortment of model misspecification and can be more powerful compared to the bounds approach.
+The hypothesized unmeasured confounder is modeled as a random variable with a probability distribution, instead of having a deterministic structure as in the worst-case allocation under which the bounds are computed (\citealp{Gastwirth1998}; \citealp{Rosenbaum2010}).
+We borrow from the literature on model-based sensitivity analysis methods (\citealp{Rosenbaum1983}; \citealt{Imbens2003}; \citealp{carnegie2016assessing}; \citealp{cinelli2020making}; see Supplementary Material A.1 for a brief review), and adapt it to matched observational studies.
+Extensive simulations demonstrate that by combining matching and model-based adjustment, our method is robust to assorted model misspecifications and can be more powerful compared to the bounds approach.

 Additionally, by endowing the hypothesized unmeasured confounder with a probability distribution in the population, our method allows for calibrating the hypothesized unmeasured confounder to the measured confounders in a more meaningful manner compared to the calibration strategy in \citet{Hsu2013}. \citet{Ichino2008} also developed a sensitivity analysis method for matched observational studies with calibration.
-Our model and calibration approach differ from those in \citet{Ichino2008} in that \cite{Ichino2008} assume that $U$ is independent of the observed covariates conditional on the treatment and the outcome, whereas we assume $U$ and the observed covariates are unconditionally independent (and consequently may be conditionally dependent).
-For some settings, we expect that there are unmeasured factors correlated with the measured covariates.
-For such settings, the unconditional independence we assume between the unmeasured confounder and the measured covariates facilitates thinking about the unmeasured confounder as the part of the unmeasured factors that is left unexplained by their association with the measured covariates.
+Our model and calibration approach differ from those in \citet{Ichino2008} in that \citet{Ichino2008} assume that $U$ is independent of the observed covariates conditional on the treatment and the outcome, whereas we assume $U$ and the observed covariates are unconditionally independent (and consequently may be conditionally dependent).
+Conditional independence between $U$ and $\mathbf{X}$ adopted as in \citet{Ichino2008} may not hold in some cases, as is discussed in detail in Supplementary Material A.2 from a causal directed acyclic graph (DAG) point of view.